costavale/BlueCarbon/README.md

 ## Suggested changes to functions:

 I think it might be easier to break down the package into more functions, which would work in order, as such:
 1. Estimate core compaction.
-Currently done in `bc_decomp`.
+Currently done in `bc_comp`.
 	- User provides a data.frame and columns for compaction rate and compaction correction rates are added.
 These columns are then used in function 2
 2. Correct sample depth and sample volume to account for compaction (linear and exponential methods).
 Currently done in `bc_decomp`
 	- User provides the core data.frame from `1` and another data.frame with the sample data.
 User can specify if the sample volume is estimated from a half of the core or if the sample volume was measured in another way.